lekeOnilude/nd0821-c3-starter-code/model_card.md

 ## Metrics
-_Please include the metrics used and your model's performance on those metrics._
 The model was tested using the following metric and its performace is also stated below

 precision, recall, fbeta = (0.7285223367697594, 0.2698917886696372, 0.393869019972132)

 ## Ethical Considerations
-Using data slicing I check the he performance on slices of just the categorical features.
+Using data slicing I check the performance on slices of just the categorical features.

+- Sex: The model perform better for male compare to Female
+- Race: The model has a stable score overall
+- marital-status: The class "Never-married" has the worst performace compared to the rest

 ## Caveats and Recommendations

-None
+- Log experiments
+- Perform some Feature engineering
+- Try another Machine learning model
+- Implement cross validation during traning process